-Science is about a cycle or learning and growing in knowledge.
-If we got it all "right" the first time, it would be a downright boring process, and there would be a lot of scientists looking for things to do right now.
+Science is about a cycle of learning and growing in knowledge.
+If we got it all “right” the first time, it would be a downright boring process, and there would be a lot of scientists looking for things to do right now.
 Science, by definition, is about making mistakes, learning from them through new data, and improving on the general knowledge of a topic.

 So why is it difficult for a scientist to admit to a mistake publicly?
 Maybe we don’t give them proper tools to “come clean”.
 This article introduces us to a group who want to change that.

 Check it out – it’s still a messy process.
 For example, if you have come to change your understanding of a concept, but your co-author has not, how is that handled?

 If you like the article, check out the original publication here.